-- provide for a 2019 capital expenditure loan (the "2019 Equipment Line") commitment of \$10.0 million (in addition to the existing Equipment Line of \$8.0 million), which may be drawn upon until the earlier of the full commitment being advanced or December 31, 2020, to be used solely to purchase eligible equipment to be used in the Company's business and in amounts not to exceed 90.0% of the invoiced hard costs of such acquired equipment; - increase the commitment for the revolving credit facility (the "Revolver") under the Credit Agreement to \$11.8 million; - revise the definition of EBITDA to include the following additional or revised add-back adjustments: (i) one-time charges in an aggregate amount not to exceed \$0.3 million and incurred prior to December 31, 2019 relating to the Company's integration of business previously served by another major provider of electronic oncology pumps; (ii) one-time charges in an aggregate amount not to exceed \$0.3 million and incurred prior to December 31, 2019 relating to the Company's facility move; (iii) lease buyout expenses not to exceed: (x) \$0.1 million incurred on or prior to December 31, 2018; (y) \$0.2 million incurred after December 31, 2018 but on or prior to March 31, 2019; and (z) \$0.2 million incurred after September 30, 2019 but on or prior to December 31, 2020; and (iv) any other non-cash charges for such period (but excluding certain non-cash charges); - revise the definition of Fixed Charge Coverage Ratio to mean, for any period, the ratio of (a) EBITDA minus Maintenance Capital Expenditures (defined to mean, for any period, 50.0% of depreciation expense) to (b) Fixed Charges, all calculated for the Company and its subsidiaries on a consolidated basis in accordance with GAAP; - revise the definitions of Revolving Credit Maturity Date and Term Maturity Date to mean the date five years after the Sixth Amendment Effective Date and add a definition for the 2019 Equipment Line Maturity Date to provide for the same maturity date; - reflect the refinancing of the Term A Loans, Term B Loans and Term C Loan as a single Term Loan on the Sixth Amendment Effective Date and, commencing on the last Business Day of December 2019, the consecutive quarterly principal installment payments changed to approximately \$1.2 million; and - revise Section 5.01(e) of the Credit Agreement, which governs the Company's obligation to deliver financial statements to the lender, to require the Company to provide financial statements (x) as soon as possible but in any event within 30 days of the end of each fiscal quarter, or within 30 days of the end of each calendar month if any revolving loans were outstanding in the month, (y) in connection with, and prior to, requesting any letter of credit and (z) at such other times as may be requested by the lender.
+- provide for a 2019 capital expenditure loan (the "2019 Equipment Line") commitment of \$10.0 million (in addition to the existing Equipment Line of \$8.0 million), which may be drawn upon until the earlier of the full commitment being advanced or December 31, 2020, to be used solely to purchase eligible equipment to be used in the Company's business and in amounts not to exceed 90.0% of the invoiced hard costs of such acquired equipment; instruction to the experiment of \$11.8 million; - increase the commitment for the revolving credit facility (the "Revolver") under the Credit Agreement to \$11.8 million; - revise the definition of EBITDA to include the following additional or revised add-back adjustments: (i) one-time charges in an aggregate amount not to exceed \$0.3 million and incurred prior to December 31, 2019 relating to the Company's integration of business previously served by another major provider of electronic oncology pumps; (ii) one-time charges in an aggregate amount not to exceed \$0.3 million and incurred prior to December 31, 2019 relating to the Company's integration of business previously served by another major provider of electronic oncology pumps; (iii) ease buyout expenses not to exceed: (x) \$0.1 million incurred on or prior to December 31, 2018; (y) \$0.2 million incurred after December 31, 2018 but on or prior to March 31, 2019; and (z) \$0.2 million incurred after September 30, 2019 but on or prior to December 31, 2020; and (iv) any other non-cash charges for such period (but excluding certain non-cash charges); - revise the definition of Fixed Charge Coverage Ratio to mean, for any period, the ratio of (a) EBITDA minus Maintenance Capital Expenditures (defined to mean, for any period, 50.0% of depreciation expense) to (b) Fixed Charges, all calculated for the Company and its subsidiaries on a consolidated basis in accordance with GAAP; - revise the definitions of Revolving Credit Maturity Date and Term Maturity Date to mean the date five years after the Sixth Amendment Effective Date and add a definition for the 2019 Equipment Line Maturity Date to provide for the same maturity date; - reflect the refinancing of the Term A Loans, Term B Loans and Term C Loan as a single Term Loan on the Sixth Amendment Effective Date and, commencing on the last Business Day of December 2019, the consecutive quarterly principal installment payments will change to approximately \$1.2 million; and - revise Section 5.01(e) of the Credit Agreement, which governs the Company's obligation to deliver financial statements to the lender, to require the Company to provide financial statements (x) as soon as possible but in any event within 30 days of the end of each fiscal quarter, or within 30 days of the end of each calendar month if any revolving loans were outstanding in month, (y) in connection with, and prior to, requesting any letter of credit and (z) at such other times as may be requested by the lender.

 These debt amendments were accounted for as debt modifications.
-As of June 30, 2020, the Company was in compliance with all debt-related covenants under the Credit Agreement.
+As of March 31, 2020, the Company was in compliance with all debt-related covenants under the Credit Agreement.